nashville-software-school/client-side-mastery/book-4-the-initiate/chapters/DAILY_JOURNAL_MOOD_TABLE.md

 ## Populating the Mood Choice

 The last thing to refactor is the `<select>` element that holds all of the `<option>` elements for your moods.
 Right now, you likely have those hard-coded into your HTML form.
-You now need to query all of those moods fro your API with a new `fetch()` method and then dynamically build a new `<option>` for each of the moods.
+You now need to query all of those moods from your API with a new `fetch()` method and then dynamically build a new `<option>` for each of the moods.

 ## Challenge: Delivery